Careers advice and planning

 Step four – promotional approaches

 Speculative applications are those you make when you don’t know whether there is an opportunity but which still allow you to promote yourself.
 The old-fashioned method is to send out lots of CVs but generally the response rate is low.
 There are, however, a number of techniques you can use to increase this response rate dramatically.
 Some people use a shortened, one-sided CV for promotional approaches – a busy manager may be more likely to read this than a longer document.
-You might use the following:
+You might include the following:

 • Brochures – visual illustration of your ability